 Air drag (air resistance to objects flying through its molecules) is highly reduced because of the turbulence created.
-The upper side of the ball travels forward and the downside travels backward.
-This reduces the air resistance imparted on the ball compared to a flat hit.
+The upper side of the ball travels forward, and the downside travels backward.
+It reduces the air resistance imparted on the ball compared to a flat hit.
 So spinny shots are faster than flat shots!

 Margin For Error Increases with Topspin

 Let’s compare two different strokes.
 A topspin stroke with a 45-degree angle of the paddle and a flat hit.
 Both of the strokes exert the same amount of force/energy to the ball.
-Hitting the ball flat demands extreme accuracy and ball feeling to land on the table (the ball is traveling straight).
+Hitting the ball flat demands extreme accuracy, and the ball fails to land on the table (the ball is traveling straight).

-Using topspin, on the other hand, allows you to have a bigger margin for error.
-The ball follows a curvy path and it has the tendency to “dip down” onto the table making the shot more likely to succeed.
-To understand better the spin phenomenon watch this video below.
+Using topspin, on the other hand, allows you to have a more significant margin for error.
+The ball follows a curvy path, and it tends to “dip down” onto the table, making the shot more likely to succeed.
+To understand better the spin phenomenon, watch this video below.

 Better Control & Accuracy

 When using a spinny shot, you hold the ball for a split of a second to your paddle.
 This split of a second is enough to provide your brain information about what you are doing with your shot (increased dwell time).
 So the longer the ball stays on your paddle, the more information your brain receives, the more knowledge about the stroke you acquire.

 On the contrary, when hitting the ball flat, the only information you acquire is about how “hard” the incoming ball is (a fastball compresses the rubber & sponge and gets into the blade, a slow ball compresses the rubber).
 Ultimately, by spinning the ball, you can learn to control and dictate its trajectory and develop accurate shots!

 No need to analyze that.
 A flat hit causes the ball to travel in a predictable path.
 It is the reason that hard smashes sometimes are returned with “reflective” blocks.